 Public Officers Law section 73: Outside employment and professional activities, restriction on political activities, nepotism, gifts, honorarium, travel, negotiations on future employment, and post-employment restrictions.

 Civil Service Law section 107: Political Activity

 For quick reference, read the Plain Language Guide to the State Ethics Laws.
-(This is a PDF can we link to the State PDF instead of being responsible for it.)

 |Honoraria||Official Activity Expense Payments||Outside Activities||Gifts|

 |Applies to||All State Workers||All State Workers||Policy Makers||All State Workers|